mkusher/time-ago-in-words/README.md

 	{{ message.created|distance_of_time_in_words(message.updated) }}

-You also have two available options, for both time_ago_in_words & distance_of_time_in_words filters
+You also have two available options, for both ago & distance_of_time_in_words filters

 - include_seconds (boolean) if you need more detailed seconds approximations if time is less than a minute
-- include_months (boolean) if you want days to be approximated in months if time is greater than 31 days.

-Thus, if you want to have the months approximation but not the seconds one, you should use:
+Thus, if you don't want to have the seconds approximation, you should use:

-	{{ message.created|ago(false, true) }}
+	{{ message.created|ago(false) }}

 # Translations